Relatives of permanent residents can move to Switzerland, but rules apply. Find out more with our guide to family

 The Swiss residence permit C allows permanent residency in Switzerland after 10 years’ continuous residence (or five years for US and Canadian citizens).

-If you hold a permit C (settlement permit), you can bring your spouse or registered partner and any children under the age of 18 to live with you in Switzerland as part of the family reunification programme.
+If you hold a permit C (settlement permit), you can bring your spouse or registered partner and any children under the age of 18 to live with you in Switzerland as part of the family reunification program.
 They may need a visa to enter Switzerland (see our complete guide to Swiss visas and permits).
-When they arrive, they should go to the cantonal immigration and labour market authorities with the following documents:
+When they arrive, they should go to the cantonal immigration and labor market authorities with the following documents: